 - Then, rinse it off with cold water.

 To get rid of grease stains that have been there a while longer, a paste of detergent and flour will help:

 - Mix enough detergent and flour to make enough thick paste to cover the entire affected area.

 - Apply the paste liberally to the grease stain.

 - Wait until the mixture has dried, then scrub it off again.

 This article was translated from German to English by Will Tayler.
-Read the original here: Fettflecken entfernen mit Hausmitteln: Die besten Tipps** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Read the original here: Fettflecken entfernen mit Hausmitteln: Die besten Tipps** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.